lucasjace/roam-themes/README.md

 ### Atomic ###

 Atomic is a bit cleaner and less colorful than Dreamsicle.
-It is based on the [Dark Cyan theme](https://www.notion.so/Dark-Cyan-Theme-for-Roam-Research-b06aaf0b0664458b91f25d17fe305318) by [Maximilian Schulz](https://twitter.com/maxwschulz), which leverages code from the ["Roam Railcast" theme by Jeff Harris](https://github.com/jmharris903/Railscast-for-Roam-Research-Theme).
+It is based on the [Dark Cyan theme](https://www.notion.so/Dark-Cyan-Theme-for-Roam-Research-b06aaf0b0664458b91f25d17fe305318) by [Maximilian Schulz](https://twitter.com/maxwschulz), which also leverages code from the ["Roam Railcast" theme](https://github.com/jmharris903/Railscast-for-Roam-Research-Theme) by [Jeff Harris](https://twitter.com/jeffharrissays).

 Thanks, Maximilian & Jeff!